DoubleCouponDay/Chunkus/README.md

 # Chunkus #
-converts png and jpeg to svg.
+converts PNG and JPEG image files to Scalable Vector Graphic (SVG) image files.

-The main algorithm is written in C and is linked to the discord bot in Rust.
+The main algorithm is written in C. It is linked with a discord bot written in Rust.
+The "vec_step" debugger is written in C++ which can be used for debugging the svg output.

-An optional debugger `vec_step` is written in C++ and is for using an index to step to a specified iteration of the Vectorizer algorithm.

-This was a group project by Samuel, Joshua, Matthew.
+This was a group project written by Samuel, Joshua, Matthew.

 ## Building Requirements
 ---

 Set the `CHUNKUS` environment variable to the value of your discord bot's secret token.

-If you are on windows:
+### Installing GCC

     + install chocolatey